unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 # Resolve Unstoppable Domains with Direct Blockchain Calls

 :::info
-The `.zil` namespace is located on a separate chain and requires a [different process](resolve-.zil-without-libraries.md).
+The `.zil` namespace is located on a separate chain and requires a [different process](resolve-zil-without-libraries.md).
 :::

-In this tutorial, we will look at resolving Unstoppable Domains, using nothing but HTML, Javascript, and the ethers.js library.
+In this tutorial, we will look at resolving Unstoppable Domains, using nothing but HTML, JavaScript, and the ethers.js library.
 Each domain can be resolved in exactly the same manner as the examples shown below.

 ![Dynamic GIF showing the steps to resolve an Unstoppable domain (.crypto, .wallet, .dao, etc.)](/images/crypto-article.gif)